IMPORTANT NOTICE: REDUCED CONSULAR SERVICES

 As from 1st July all Foreign Birth Registration applications for those resident in Botswana, Lesotho, Mauritius, South Africa, and Zimbabwe will be processed in Ireland.
 When you make your online application you will be instructed to send your application directly to Ireland to the following address: Foreign Births Registration Section, PO BOX 13003, Balbriggan, Co.
 Dublin, Ireland.
 It is extremely important that you check you have all the correct documentation requested before sending your application and that you send originals documents where indicated.
 Once your application has been processed, all documentation relating to your application will be returned to you via the Embassy in Pretoria.
 We recommend that you send your application to Ireland using a tracked International delivery service.

-Until further notice we will not accept new visa applications.
-You will still be able to begin your visa application online in the normal manner, but you will not be able to complete your application process.
-Applications will only be processed for emergency or essential travel for medical personnel, immediate family members of Irish citizens, persons legally resident in Ireland, and persons entitled to avail of the provision of the EU Free Movement Directive.
+The Embassy can accept visa applications for long-stay visas only.
+Short-stay visa applications will only be processed for emergency or essential travel for a limited number of categories including medical personnel, immediate family members of Irish citizens, persons legally resident in Ireland, and persons entitled to avail of the provision of the EU Free Movement Directive.
 If this applies to you, submit your visa application online in the normal manner and contact the Embassy for instructions on completing your application.
-The visa office will contact all other applicants who have already submitted applications to advise you on next steps.
+More information can be found here.

 IMPORTANT NOTICE TO IRISH CITIZENS AND RESIDENTS VISITING SOUTH AFRICA